aluxian/Messenger-for-Desktop/README.md

 1. Run `brew cask install messenger-for-desktop` in your terminal
 2. The app will be installed in your `Applications`
 3. Done!
-The app will update automatically
+The app will update automatically (you can also use `brew`)

 ### Windows